Insider Information

 To inflate the business's profitability and, by extension, the share prices of Enron stock, it employed dishonest accounting techniques (the outcome of a covert partnership between the corporation and its independent auditors).

-Although many Enron officials, including Skilling and Lay, were well aware of the business's financial difficulties, the information was deftly concealed by the company's earnings reports.
+Although many Enron officials, including Skilling and Lay, were well aware of the business's financial difficulties, the company's earnings reports deftly concealed the information.
 Employee stock purchases were encouraged by Enron.

-Beginning in April 2001, just before rumors of the company's dire financial situation started to circulate, several executives sold a large portion of their shares of the company's stock in anticipation of the stock's impending decline.
+Beginning in April 2001, just before rumors of the company's dire financial situation started to circulate, several executives sold a large portion of their shares of the company's stock in anticipation of its impending decline.

 Twenty-nine executives participated in insider trading by selling their shares even though they knew the company's stock price was about to plunge.
 As a result, Skilling profited $67 million in falsely inflated Enron stock between 1998 and 2001.